Keep in Touch

 June 2024

 Because of extreme summer heat, schools are closing almost two months early, and the school year is being moved so it will go from June to April.
-Accordingly, we have rescheduled our program to start in the third quarter of the next academic year.
+Accordingly, we have rescheduled our program’s start date.
 Both locations have chosen their sports: basketball for Lobo, table tennis for Gubat.
 Project partners are vetting survey questionnaires, mangrove learning modules, and field day programs.

 Read more